nautobot/nautobot-app-dns-models/docs/user/app_getting_started.md

 Because A and/or AAAA records are some of the most common we will add one.

-Within the Zone we created above,  click the 'Add Records' drop down in the DNS Zone Records on top of the DNS Records of the table.
+Within the Zone we created above, click the `Add Records` drop down in the DNS Zone Records on top of the DNS Records of the table.

 ![Click the Add Record button in the top right](../images/getting_started-add-record-1.png)